Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/C186FA7B-7B73-41FC-8572-925D09410A4F.png)
 *How a V-shaped valley is formed.
 Remember this from GCSE? (if not, recap yourself on the GCSE cheat sheet!*

-When an ice mass has formed in the valley or flowed from an upland area, freeze-thaw weathering begins to occur above the glacier line (where this ice mass is), causing the valley to steepen, in the same way as a corrie steepens its back wall.
+When an ice mass has formed in the valley or low from an upland area, freeze-thaw weathering begins to occur above the glacier line (where this ice mass is), causing the valley to steepen, in the same way as a corrie steepens its back wall.
 The glacier itself also causes plucking, mostly on the sides, as rocks are frozen and ripped as the glacier moves.
 Vertical abrasion also deepens the valley floor as subglacial material comes into contact with the bedrock.

 ### Hanging valley

-Hanging valleys with waterfalls and truncated spurs are a feature of the U-shaped alley landform.
+Hanging valleys with waterfalls and truncated spurs are a feature of the U-shaped alle landform.
 They are visible within this glacial trough, and form as a smaller glacier from another valley has created a U-shaped valley which then enters the larger valley.
-As the hanging alley's  lacier is smaller, it is less powerful, so it does not reach the base of the larger glacial trough valley.
+As the hanging all  lacier is smaller, it is less powerful, so it does not reach the base of the larger glacial trough valley.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/Hanging-Valley.jpg)
 *Photo from [Peter Hammer](https://unsplash.com/@peterham?utm_source=iBaguette&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet).*